bertofurth/Seagate-Central-Debian/README.md

 all files and data from the large Data partition.**

 The Data partition as used by the native Seagate Central firmware makes use of a non-standard 64K page size.
-This means that it cannot be read by the Debian system which uses a standard 4K page size.
+This means that it cannot be easily accessed by the Debian system which uses a standard 4K page size.

 The Data partition needs to be formatted using a 4K page size with the following command.